MarvelNaveen/docker-installation-commands/docker-commands.md

 ```
 docker ps -a
 ```
-* To start the container
+* To start the container.
 ```
 docker start [container-ID]
 ```